 HootSuite: With HootSuite being a B2B organization, their best tweeting time is at 3 p.m.
 Monday to Friday with a data set of 40,000 tweets.
 They also noted the lower “half-life” of a tweet, with only a 24-minute window to reach its peak, compared to the 90-minute half-life of a Facebook post.

 There seems to be a discrepancy on the right time to post on Twitter but this should be expected.
-The Twitter feed tends to be fast moving, especially during the high tweet volume during certain hours.
-Several findings of these 2016 social media studies, however, points out noon, which conforms with our pattern of breaks.
+The Twitter feed tends to be fast-moving, especially during the high tweet volume during certain hours.
+Several findings of these 2016 social media studies, however, point out noon, which conforms with our pattern of breaks.

 What is notable is the clicks per tweet from the Buffer research.
 Higher engagement during off-peak hours seems to be counter-intuitive, but in fact, it shouldn’t be.
 The low volume of tweets during these off-peak hours mean that your tweets have a relatively higher life on your followers’ feeds.
 Instead of constantly refreshing, their feeds might be relatively static.
 Hence, the more likely they would engage with the tweet.